The complexity of separability for semilinear sets and Parikh automata: Regular separability of Parikh automata

-\subparagraph{Reduction to a single integer VASS} The remaining part of this section is dedicated to the proof of \cref{main-parikh}.
-The first few steps (\cref{determinize,singlezvass,lem:skeletons,words-to-vectors}) are essentially the same as in \cite{RegSepParikh}, for which we briefly give an overview: The authors reduce regular separability to recognizable separability of semilinear sets in $\N^d$ (for some dimension $d$).
-In a first step, the regular separability problem of nondeterministic $\Z$-VASS can be reduced to the same problem in \emph{deterministic} $\Z$-VASS.
+\subparagraph{Reduction to a single integer VASS} As announced, we will first follow the reduction from \cite{RegSepParikh}.
+In the first step, the regular separability problem of nondeterministic $\Z$-VASS can be reduced to the same problem in \emph{deterministic} $\Z$-VASS.
 This reduction is possible in polynomial time which is a bit surprising at first glance since determinization typically requires at least an exponential blowup.
-However, in this reduction we determinize the $\Z$-VASS ``up to some homomorphic preimage'', i.e., from two given $\Z$-VASS $\cV_1$ and $\cV_2$ one constructs two deterministic $\Z$-VASS $\cW_1$ and $\cW_2$ with (i) $L(\cW_i)=\inv{h}(L(\cV_i))$ where $h\colon\Sigma^*\to\Sigma^*$ is a homomorphism and (ii) $\regsep{L(\cV_1)}{L(\cV_2)}$ if, and only if, $\regsep{L(\cW_1)}{L(\cW_2)}$ holds.
-We summarize this in the following lemma while the proof can be found in the appendix (see \cref{app:determinization}).
+However, in this reduction we determinize the $\Z$-VASS ``up to some homomorphic preimage'', i.e., from two given $\Z$-VASS $\cV_1$ and $\cV_2$ one constructs two deterministic $\Z$-VASS $\cW_1$ and $\cW_2$ with (i) $L(\cW_i)=\inv{h}(L(\cV_i))$ where $h\colon\Gamma^*\to\Sigma^*$ is a homomorphism and (ii) $\regsep{L(\cV_1)}{L(\cV_2)}$ if, and only if, $\regsep{L(\cW_1)}{L(\cW_2)}$ holds.
+Since our setting is technically slightly different, we include a proof in\ \ifFullVersion \cref{app:parikh-automata}. \else the full version. \fi \begin{restatable}[{\cite[Lemma~7]{RegSepParikh}}]{lemma}{determinize} Regular separability for $\Z$-VASS reduces in polynomial time to the regular separability problem for deterministic $\Z$-VASS. \end{restatable}